moguz/seminarPaper/report.md

 Results
 ----------
 This paper tackles the 3D mesh reconstruction problem by using only 2D input data.
 Most of the works that have been done in this field require more supervision than this method.
 Therefore, the results which authors showed in the paper focus more on the qualitative side.
-Similarly, the choice of the dataset (birds images) suggests that the emphasis to be explaning how this method can make inferring full 3D representation by using only 2D images possible, rather than showing extensive quantitative results.
+Similarly, the choice of the dataset (birds images) suggests that the emphasis is on explaning how this method can make inferring full 3D representation by using only 2D images possible, rather than showing extensive quantitative results.

 ### Qualitative Results
 The authors present randomly selected reconstruction results at the end of the paper.
 We can see that the method is able to capture the general shape and texture of the objects in the input image.
 Since the camera pose is also predicted, reconstructed shapes are shown from different angles as well.